Algoraphics/Slime-Freighter/README.md

 - Google Chrome on iOS
 - Safari on iOS
 - Firefox 10 on Windows 10

-Mobile Devices on which it has run (no audio):
-- Android Devices (Moto Z, Samsung Galaxy)
-- iPad

-Theoretically, it should work on Rift, Gear VR, etc as long as you follow [A-Frame conventions for getting WebVR to run.](https://aframe.io/docs/0.7.0/introduction/vr-headsets-and-webvr-browsers.html)

 **Future Work:**
 - Would like to add controller support, interactivity with elements